Today's History Trivia for April 9

 1881 Billy the Kid The notorious outlaw is found guilty of the murder of Sheriff William J. Brady during the Lincoln County Cattle War.
 He was later sentenced to hang, but escaped, only to be killed three months later by Sheriff Pat Garrett.

-1986 Mad dog of the Middle East Pres.
-Reagan nicknames Libyan leader Muammar el-Qaddafi in response to his terrorist acts.
+1986 Mad Dog of the Middle East U.S. President Ronald Reagan nicknames Libyan leader Muammar el-Qaddafi in response to his terrorist acts.

 1965 First Major U.S. Enclosed Stadium The Houston Astrodome opens.

 1872 Dried Milk Samuel R. Percy is issued a patent for dried milk.